 Key Differences Between Supply vs Demand

-Both Supply vs Demand are popular choices in the market; Let us discuss some of the major differences between Supply vs Demand:
+Both Supply vs Demand are popular choices in the market; Let us discuss some of the major differences:

-- Demand refers to the available demand of a particular product or thing in the market in other words how much of that quantity does the customer desires it and wants to purchase it is called demand.
-Supply, on the other hand, refers to the availability of that product with the vendor or the manufacturers of that product in the market and how much of that the supplier is willing to sell it in the market
+- Demand refers to the available demand of a particular product or thing in the market; in other words, how much of that quantity does the customer desires and wants to purchase is called demand.
+Supply, on the other hand, refers to the availability of that product with the vendor or the manufacturers of that product in the market and how much of that the supplier is willing to sell in the market.

-- A demand for a product is derived from a number of factors which are the availability of a product, the income level of a customer, customer preferences of that particular product, availability of an alternative product in the markets.
-On the contrary supply of a product depend on a number of factors which are the Number of suppliers of that product in the market, nature of the product, scarcity of the resources to produce the product, and various other factors
+- A demand for a product is derived from a number of factors: the availability of a product, the income level of a customer, customer preferences of that particular product, and availability of an alternative product in the markets.
+On the contrary, the supply of a product depends on a number of factors: the Number of suppliers of that product in the market, nature of the product, scarcity of the resources to produce the product, and various other factors.

-- Demand represents always the customer i.e. it tells us about the customer demand and preferences of the product and the customer likes and dislikes of the product.
-On the other hand Supply of a product refers to the firm or the supplier which tells us about the supply and the availability of various products in the market.
-It also tells us about how much of the product the supplier is able to supply for a given period
+- Demand always represents the customer, i.e., it tells us about the customer demand and preferences of the product and the customer likes and dislikes of the product.
+On the other hand, the Supply of a product refers to the firm or the supplier, which tells us about the supply and the availability of various products in the market.
+It also tells us how much of the product the supplier can supply for a given period.

 Supply vs Demand Comparison Table

-Let’s look at the top 4 Comparison between Supply vs Demand.
+Let’s look at the top 4 Comparisons between Supply vs Demand.